 It’s not a world of equal opportunities and not as inclusive as it should be in the cultural, creative industry sectors.
-Hence I’m glad to continue working on projects that align with more core values of inclusivity and growing my work and services more internationally and align with those that have a shared vision of ‘together we are stronger.
+Hence I’m glad to continue working on projects that align with my core values of inclusivity and growing my work and services more internationally and align with those that have a shared vision of ‘together we are stronger’.

 Continuing on the awareness of the role that design and creativity play for social cohesion within our diverse ever-changing cities is essential.
 The CCI (creative and cultural industries) and the individuals involved have an intrinsic value and opportunity, to solve some of our greatest societal challenges.
 Designers can help create a socio-economic positive impact, with some strategic thought and with some foresight.
 I’ll continue to raise my voice further on the Covid-19 period series of podcasts, with the initiative of ‘Design Conversations’ and the topic of Inclusion in the industry.
 I also collaborate with friends/colleagues of Alok b.
 Nandi and Lefteris Heretakis for our monthly session on ‘Let’s Amplify Design’ on Clubhouse.
 We discuss the various spectrums of design and the future of design education on the 18th of each month at 18hrs CET.

 I believe design should be taught for its value as a trans-disciplinary evolving tool and for problem-solving for societal challenges – even across mainstream schools.
 Yet we have a long way to go for that challenge of re-designing and regenerating our design education!
-Initiatives such as the New European Bauhaus, of which I’m grateful to be a community partner, can certainly help in that awareness and bring in new narratives around design and co-design.
+Initiatives such as the New European Bauhaus, can certainly help in that awareness and bring in new narratives around design and co-design.
 Whilst helping to evaluate the projects submitted for the NEB Awards, reading through the many projects gave me such incredible hope, with the impact many collectives and organizations that are pushing forward with implementing.

 I enjoy sharing and talking about the many interests that stem from design knowledge and experience.
 Therefore, I will continue to my public speaking engagements at every opportunity.
 Topics around the many innovative and inspiring projects, initiatives and solutions that the creative thinkers and change-makers bring to the global challenges from health, education to co-designing inclusive and sustainable communities.